Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python function to multiply all the numbers in a list.
 - Write a function to reverse a string.

+53. Day 53 (22nd August 2024)
+- Write a Python function to check if a number is within a given range.
+- Write a function to count the number of upper and lower case letters in a string.